1.2 What is the purpose of the Stata Journal?

 The STB—the Stata Technical Bulletin—is the predecessor of the Stata Journal.
 It was published six times per year between May 1991 and May 2001.

-For ten years, the STB served as a means of distributing new commands and Stata updates, both user-written and "official".
+For ten years, the STB served as a means of distributing new commands and Stata updates, both community-contributed and "official".
 When the STB began, there was no Internet or, at least, no Internet that was used to distribute software and updates, and the STB fulfilled this need.
 Users back then subscribed to the STB with diskettes, and these diskettes contained the updates.

 More recently, the growth of the Internet along with the growth in both the number and the diversity of Stata users allowed the editors to gradually introduce changes in the STB.
 In particular, the Internet, Stata's website, and the Statalist listserver allowed instant communication among users, and moreover, improvements to Stata software actually allowed it to search the Internet for desired statistical capabilities—whether written by StataCorp or by users—and instantly install what it finds.

-Over its last five years, STB "inserts" became less announcements and short articles describing user-written programs and became more longer articles describing complicated programs as well as more general articles about how Stata can be used to analyze interesting datasets.
+Over its last five years, STB "inserts" became less announcements and short articles describing community-contributed programs and became more longer articles describing complicated programs as well as more general articles about how Stata can be used to analyze interesting datasets.

 When the STB began, timeliness was of primary importance.
 Nowadays, printed matter cannot compete with the Internet in that respect; however, printed material is more considered, more substantial, and more trustworthy.
 Thus the editors came to the conclusion that a new vehicle needed to be created, the Stata Journal.
 The editors decided that the Journal should be printed less often (4 times per year rather than 6), allowing them more time to review articles and making the articles even more considered, substantial, and trustworthy.
 They also knew that they wanted to change the emphasis of the articles.
 Programs with documentation will always be welcome, but we believe that users want and need more expository articles about statistics and using Stata, rather than about Stata as a program.